al-ce/karaml/README.md

 | `ultra`        | `right_shift` + `right_option` + `right_command` + `right_control` + `fn` |
 | `super`        | `right_shift` + `right_command` + `right_control`                     |

-Feel free to suggest other aliases/better names.
-In the future, I would like to add a way to define your own aliases in the config file.

 #### _MISSING ALIASES_: